12 Great Charlie Munger Book Recommendations To Inspire

 The Psychology of Persuasion by Dr. Robert B. Cialdini

 Cialdini, a professor of psychology, marketing, and business, is one of the top experts in the science of influence.
-In Influence, Cialdini lists six universal principles of influence that can make anybody into a skilled persuader.
+In Influence, Cialdini lists six universal principles of influence that can make anybody a skilled persuader.

 4. Living Within Limits